 HOLY MEZCAL, BATMAN!
-Bats, booze and beautiful photography at Confluence Park
+Bats, booze, wildlife acoustics and beautiful photography at Confluence Park

 Did you know that bats pollinate agave, which makes our tequila and mezcal possible?
 Yep.

-Underwritten by the Commission on National Biodiversity of Mexico and San Antonio River Authority
+Underwritten by the Commission on National Biodiversity of Mexico, the San Antonio River Foundation and San Antonio River Authority

 Saturday, October 20

 TEACHER WORKSHOP Monitoring Monarchs: A Teacher Workshop on the San Antonio River